Benjamin Cavet

-Benjamin Cavet (born 1 January 1994) is a freestyle skier specialising in mogul skiing.
+Benjamin Cavet (born 1 January 1994) is a freestyle skier specializing in mogul skiing.
+He represented France at the 2014, 2018, 2022, and 2026 Winter Olympics.

 Biography

 At age 10, he moved to France with his parents and joined the Chatel ski club.
 He became a French citizen in 2012, after not having been offered funding from the UK.
 He competed for France in the moguls at the Winter Olympics 2014.

 In 2014, he placed eighth in the Sochi Winter Olympics, had his first podium in World Cup in La Plagne, France, and became Junior World Champion in dual moguls.

 In 2016, Cavet was on the podium three times and finished third overall in the FIS World Cup series.
 The season 2016–17 was the most successful yet for Cavet; he was on the podium six times in World Cup Moguls and finished 2nd overall.
 At the World Championships in Sierra Nevada, Spain, he was crowned vice-world champion.